FacilMap/facilmap/docs/src/developers/client/types.md

 * `colourFixed`, `sizeFixed`, `iconFixed`, `shapeFixed`, `widthFixed`, `strokeFixed`, `modeFixed` (boolean): Whether those values are fixed and cannot be changed for an individual object.
 Setting this to true will modify all the objects of this type and fix the value.
 * `showInLegend` (boolean): Whether this type should be shown in the map legend.
 * `fields` (Array): The form fields for this type.
 Each field has the following properties:
+	* `id` (string): The unique immutable identifier of the field.
+This is also used as the key in the `data` properties of markers and lines.
+The FacilMap UI sets this to a UUIDv4 using <code>[crypto.randomUUID()](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/randomUUID)</code>, it is recommended that you do the same.
 	* `name` (string): The name of the field.
-This is at the same time the key in the `data` properties of markers and lines.
 The name must be unique, no two fields in the same type may have the same name.
 Note that the if the name is "Description", the FacilMap UI will translate the name to other languages even though the underlying name is in English.
-	* `oldName` (string, only update): When renaming a field (using [`updateType()`](./methods.md#updatetype)), specify the former name here.
-Renaming a field will modify all the objects of this type to rename the field in their data.
 	* `type` (string): The type of field, one of `textarea`, `dropdown`, `checkbox`, `input`
 	* `controlColour`, `controlSize`, `controlIcon`, `controlShape`, `controlWidth`, `controlStroke` (boolean): If this field is a dropdown or checkbox, whether the different options set a specific property on the object
 	* `showInLegend` (boolean): If this field is a dropdown or checkbox, whether items for its options should be shown in the legend.
 Only has an effect if the type itself is shown in the legend.
 If set to undefined, it is shown in the legend only if the field controls the colour, marker icon or shape, or line width or stroke.